apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 - bundle/package should probably be org.apache.sling.extensions.oidc, as the primary entry point is the Java API
 - clarify Java API and allow extracting both id and access tokens
 - make use of refresh tokens
+- `mvn clean install` does not find the bundle generated in the current reactor build.
 - document usage for the supported OIDC providers; make sure to explain this is _not_ an authentication handler
 - provide a sample content package and instructions how to use
 - review to see if we can use more of the Nimbus SDK, e.g. enpodints discovery, token parsing